Language Competency Requirement

 Competency at the 102-level or higher in reading, writing and speaking a language other than English is required of all SES students.
 This requirement can be met in one of three ways:

 - Earn college credit by passing (≥ C-) a 102-level or higher course in a language other than English at Loyola or transferred another institution.
 Students may meet this requirement through coursework in any language offered through the Modern Languages Department, or by studying Latin (LATN) or Ancient Greek (GREK) offered through the Department of Classical Studies.

 - Obtaining a waiver through Advanced Placement examination.

 - Demonstrate the required level of competency by passing a 102-level language competency exam.

 Beginning-Level Language Competency Exams (to satisfy 102-level language requirement)

-The IES currently offers the following beginning-level language competency exams (please note that this list is subject to changes/availability):
+The SES currently offers the following beginning-level language competency exams (please note that this list is subject to changes/availability):

 Intermediate-Level Language Competency Exams for Global and International Studies Majors/Minors (to satisfy 103- or 104-level language requirement)

 Students who major in Global and International Studies are required to complete and pass a 104-level language course or test for proficiency at the 104-level or higher.
 Students who minor in Global and International Studies are required to complete and pass a 103-level language course or test for proficiency at the 103-level or higher.
 For Global and International Studies majors/minors, the intermediate-level language competency exams currently available through the CAS Dean's Office are:

 Students are permitted to take a competency exam in only one language, and are not permitted to re-take the exam in the event they do not pass the first.